xively/simulator/README.md

 #### Staging and Release notes

 Pull Requests are not to be merged into master without first being confirmed by QA.
 After your PR is reviewed, merge your PR into the `staging` branch.
 Then cut a new build release into `staging-build`.

-(**NOTE:** You will have to run `grunt build` & add the public folder by force `git add public --force`)
+(**NOTE:** You will have to run `npm run build` & add the public folder by force `git add public --force`)

 [Deploy the staging branch](https://heroku.com/deploy?template=https://github.com/xively/concaria/tree/staging-build)

 When a staging branch has been QA'd and no regressions are found, then you can merge your Pull Request into master.
 After you've done that, tag master with the lastest version #.

 ```
 git tag -a v1.1 -m "write a note about what this version includes"